RTEMS/rtems-docs/ada_user/ada_user.rst

 If the stack size specified is greater than the configured minimum, it must be accounted for in ``CONFIGURE_EXTRA_TASK_STACKS``.
-See :ref:`Configuring a System Reserve Task/Thread Stack Memory Above Minimum <Configuring-a-System-Reserve-Task_002fThread-Stack-Memory-Above-Minimum>` for more information about ``CONFIGURE_EXTRA_TASK_STACKS``.
+See `Reserve Task/Thread Stack Memory Above Minimum`_ for more information about ``CONFIGURE_EXTRA_TASK_STACKS``.

 ..
 COMMENT: === CONFIGURE_INIT_TASK_PRIORITY ===